Transport Quasi-Monte Carlo: Experiments

-The theoretical properties of using Laplace approximation as importance sampler in RQMC is studied in \cite{he2023error}.

 Mean-field Gaussian approximation is also a Gaussian distribution $\N(\mu^{\mathrm{MF}}, \Sigma^{\mathrm{MF}} )$, which is the Gaussian distribution with diagonal covariance that minimizes the KL divergence from the target distribution.
 We correct for the discrepancy between the approximation and the target distribution by importance weighting, using the SNIS estimator~\eqref{equ: snis}.
 We also consider the importance sampling method that uses the prior of $\beta$ as the proposal.

-The four methods in consideration are summarized as follows: \begin{itemize} \item Prior: using the prior $\N(0,\sigma^2 I_d)$ as the proposal distribution for importance sampling \item Laplace: using $\N(\mu^{\mathrm{Lap}},\Sigma^{\mathrm{Lap}})$ as the proposal \item MFG: using $\N(\mu^{\mathrm{MF}}, \Sigma^{\mathrm{MF}} )$ as the proposal \item TQMC (proposed method): using $\tau_\#q$ as the proposal \end{itemize} All methods use $2^{11}$ RQMC samples to evaluate the first and second moments.
+The four methods in consideration are summarized as follows: \begin{itemize} \item Prior: using the prior $\N(0,\sigma^2 I_d)$ as the proposal distribution for importance sampling. \item Laplace: using $\N(\mu^{\mathrm{Lap}},\Sigma^{\mathrm{Lap}})$ as the proposal. \item MFG: using $\N(\mu^{\mathrm{MF}}, \Sigma^{\mathrm{MF}} )$ as the proposal. \item TQMC+AS: using $\tau_\#q$ as the proposal, where $\tau$ is constructed using the proposed algorithm with the active subspace method discussed in Section~\ref{sec: dim reduction}. \end{itemize} All methods use $2^{11}$ RQMC samples to evaluate the first and second moments.
 They are compared with the baseline method, which uses the prior as the importance sampling proposal and uses $2^{11}$ MC samples.
 We compute the MSE reduction factors of the four competing methods relative to the baseline method, defined as the ratio

 The results are shown in Figure~\ref{fig: logistic reduction}.
 The left and right panels show the MSE reduction factors for estimating the first and second moments of the posterior, respectively.
 We observe that the proposed method achieves the greatest error reduction.
 The Laplace approximation is not as efficient as the proposed method, because the posterior distribution has heavier tails than the Gaussian approximation.
 The mean-field Gaussian approximation is even less efficient, because it fails to capture the correlation structure in the posterior using a diagonal covariance.
 When using the prior as the proposal, RQMC does not bring much improvement over plain MC.